okelloEnos/Book-Search-App/README.md

 # Book-Search-App
 An App to Search for on-line books
-Using the Google Books Api for Implementation
+Using the Google Books Api in Implementation
 You can search for any book related to your description